Judaeo-Spanish: Historical orthographies

-Unlike mainstream Spanish, stressed diacritics are not represented.

-Loanwords and foreign names retain their original spelling, and q or w would be used only for such words.

-Hebrew orthography

-Judaeo-Spanish is traditionally written in a Hebrew-based script, specially in Rashi script and its Solitreo cursive variant.
-The Hebrew orthography is not regulated, but sounds are generally represented by the following letters:

 History

-In the medieval Iberian peninsula, now Spain and Portugal, Jews spoke a variety of Romance dialects.
-Following the 1490s expulsion from Spain and Portugal, most of the Iberian Jews resettled in the Ottoman Empire.
-Jews in the Ottoman Balkans, Western Asia (especially Turkey), and North Africa (especially Morocco) developed their own Romance dialects, with some influence from Hebrew and other languages, which became what is now known as Judaeo-Spanish.
-Later on, many Portuguese Jews also escaped to France, Italy, the Netherlands and England, establishing small groups in those nations as well, but these spoke early modern Spanish or Portuguese rather than Judaeo-Spanish.
+In the medieval Iberian Peninsula, now Spain and Portugal, Jews spoke a variety of Romance dialects.
 Jews in the Middle Ages were instrumental in the development of Spanish into a prestige language.
 Erudite Jews translated Arabic and Hebrew works, often translated earlier from Greek, into Spanish.
 Christians translated them again into Latin for transmission to Europe.

+Following the 1490s expulsion from Spain and Portugal, most of the Iberian Jews resettled in the Ottoman Empire.
+Jews in the Ottoman Balkans, Western Asia (especially Turkey), and North Africa (especially Morocco) developed their own Romance dialects, with some influence from Hebrew and other languages, which became what is now known as Judaeo-Spanish.
 Until recent times, the language was widely spoken throughout the Balkans, Turkey/Western Asia and North Africa, as Judaeo-Spanish had been brought there by the Jewish refugees.
+Later on, many Portuguese Jews also escaped to France, Italy, the Netherlands and England, establishing small groups in those nations as well, but these spoke Early Modern Spanish or Portuguese rather than Judaeo-Spanish.
 The contact among Jews of different regions and languages, including Catalan, Leonese and Portuguese developed a unified dialect, differing in some aspects from the Spanish norm that was forming simultaneously in Spain, but some of the mixing may have already occurred in exile rather than in the Iberian Peninsula.

-The language was known as Yahudice (Jewish language) in the Ottoman Empire.
-In the late 18th century, Ottoman poet Enderunlu Fazıl (Fazyl bin Tahir Enderuni) wrote in his Zenanname: "Castilians speak the Jewish language but they are not Jews."
+In the 16th century, the development Judeo-Spanish was significantly influenced by the extensive mobility of Sephardic Jews.
+By the end of the century, Spanish had become the dominant language of commerce for Sephardic communities across Italy and the eastern Mediterranean.
+This standardization was further supported by practices such as hiring tutors to teach Castilian in Hebrew script, as noted in a 1600 deposition from Pisa.
+Additionally, itinerant rabbis who preached in the vernacular contributed to the spread and standardization of Judeo-Spanish among diverse Sephardic congregations, including those in Greek- and Arabic-speaking regions.

 The closeness and mutual comprehensibility between Judaeo-Spanish and Spanish favoured trade among Sephardim, often relatives, from the Ottoman Empire to the Netherlands and the conversos of the Iberian Peninsula.

 Over time, a corpus of literature, both liturgical and secular, developed.
 Early literature was limited to translations from Hebrew.
 At the end of the 17th century, Hebrew was disappearing as the vehicle for rabbinic instruction.
 Thus, a literature appeared in the 18th century, such as Me'am Lo'ez and poetry collections.
 By the end of the 19th century, the Sephardim in the Ottoman Empire studied in schools of the Alliance Israélite Universelle.
 French became the language for foreign relations, as it did for Maronites, and Judaeo-Spanish drew from French for neologisms.
 New secular genres appeared, with more than 300 journals, history, theatre, and biographies.